programmfabrik/fylr-install/customization/restore-easydb5.md

 # Command Line

-If you want to access the backup via command line:
+If you want to access the backup via command line ...
+* e.g. to restore via command line or
+* e.g. to continue an aborted restore via command line

 ```
 docker exec -ti fylr-server /bin/sh